 This is very simple to comprehend if you have understood how the balance of traits and power in a relationship works.

 The attraction of opposites will work in your favor if you and your partner accept each other’s positive traits.
 It’ll also make both of you better individuals and the relationship gets better with time.
-[Read: 10 steps to be a happy couple that’s envied by other couples]
+[Read: How to be a happy couple that’s envied by other couples]

-On the other hand, opposite personalities repel each other when one partner’s traits makes the other partner weaker or when one person pushes down the other.
+On the other hand, opposite personalities repel each other when one partner’s traits make the other partner weaker or when one person pushes down the other.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.